xhajnal/DiPS/models/examples/bees/README.md

   [0.2391304348, 0.152173913, 0.2065217391, 0.1195652174, 0.04347826087, 0.1086956522, 0.08695652174, 0.02173913043, 0.02173913043, 0, 0]

 ## Analysis
-Finally, we provide a step-by-step analysis to reproduce the observation presented in the paper.
-While each step is decribed in more detail in the tutorial.
+Finally, we provide a step-by-step analysis to reproduce the observation presented in the paper while each step is decribed in more detail in the tutorial - `tutorial.pdf` .
+Framework installation instructions can be found in the `README.md`.
+Both files are available in the DiPS tool main folder or at https://github.com/xhajnal/DiPS.

 ### Agnostic model
-- First, we select the `non-decreasing` branch.
+- First, we select the `non-decreasing` branch - `>> git checkout -b non-decreasing`.
 - Next, we open DiPS' Graphical User Interface.
-- In the very first tab the model and temporal properties can be loaded.
+- In the very first tab the model and temporal properties are loaded - `10_synchronous.pm` and `prop_10_bees.pctl`.
-- In the second tab we compute the rational functions.
+- In the second tab we compute the rational functions:
   - We select installed parametric model checker - PRISM or Storm - and choose to factor the result functions or not.
   - We press Run parametric model checking button and after the procedure is complete, the result rational functions are shown in the editor.
+- Alternatively to the previous two points, you can load the rational functions, `rational_functions/agnostic_10_bees_factorised.txt`, in the second tab.
-- We follow the fourth tab Data & Intervals, where we load data file and select 92 samples.
+- We follow the fourth tab Data & Intervals,
+  - Here we load data file, `data.txt`, and select 92 samples.
   - We choose 0.9 as the confidence level and Agresti-Coull as a method to compute confidence intervals.
   - To actually compute them, we press Compute Intervals button.
-- To compute the optimised point, we select Apply non-decreasing params checkbox and press Optimize parameters button.
+- To compute the optimised point:
+  - We select Apply non-decreasing params checkbox and press Optimize parameters button.
   - After the procedure is complete a new window with the results is shown.
-- To compute the constraints, we continue to the next tab and we press Calculate constraints button.
+- To calculate the constraints,
+  - we continue to the next tab and we press Calculate constraints button.
   - The constraints will be shown in the editor.
 - Now we follow to the last tab, where the rest of the analysis of the agnostic model is done.
 - Sampling and Refinement analysis is here, but due to the dimensionality of the agnostic model, we won't probably be able to obtain reasonable results.
-- We follow with the Metropolis-Hastings analysis - we select reasonable number of iteration (TBA), select Apply non-decreasing params checkbox, and press Metropolis-Hastings button to run the analysis.
+- Finally,the Metropolis-Hastings analysis -
+  - select reasonable number of iteration (10,000,000 used),
+  - select Apply non-decreasing params checkbox, and
+  - press Metropolis-Hastings button to run the analysis.
   - First, two metadata plots are shown.
 You can read more about these in the tutorial.
   - Finally, the main result is shown in the main window of DiPS showing the set of accepted points as a scatter-line plot.
   - We strongly recommend running the analysis with a very low number of iterations to extrapolate the expected time to finish first.

 ### Linear and Sigmoidal model
-Here we describe only the parts which are different from the analysis of the agnostic model.
+Here, we describe only the parts which are different from the analysis of the agnostic model.
-For this part of the analysis, we can either use non-decreasing branch or the default branch.
+For this part of the analysis, we can either use `non-decreasing` branch or the `default` branch.
-- We unselect the Apply non-decreasing params checkbox in all analyses.
+- During the analysis, unselect each `apply non-decreasing params` checkbox.
-- First, we directly load the rational functions from a file in the second tab.
+- First, skip loading of the model and properties and directly load the rational functions from a file in the second tab - `rational_functions/lin_10_bees_factorised.txt` and `rational_functions/sig_4_param_partially_factorised.txt` for the linear and sigmoidal version respectively.
-- Second, we run Sampling and refinement in the last tab.
-- TBA
+- Load data and follow the settings in the fourth tab, Data & Intervals, as previously.
+- Compute the optimised point (unselect the `apply non-decreasing params` checkbox) and calculate the constraints as previously, you need to press the button even when new rational functions are loaded.
+- Repeat the Metropolis-Hastings analysis while unselecting the `apply non-decreasing params` checkbox and choosing right number of iterations (we used 30,000,000 for linear model and 358,287 for the sigmoidal model)

+Now, you should be able to replicate all the results.
+This Reproducibility protocol is available on Zenodo including output Metropolis-Hastings result files.